jonasrenault/jonasrenault.github.io/_pages/work.md

 **Research engineer**, *INRIA* <span class="pull-right">2021 -  </span>
 <span class="small-grey"><i class="fas fa-tools" aria-hidden="true"></i> Python, Scikit-learn, Datalog, JavaScript</span>
 Research engineer, within the INRIA PARIETAL team, in charge of the [NeuroLang](https://neurolang.github.io/) project.
-NeuroLang is a probabilist query system for meta-analysis of neurology studies.
+NeuroLang is a probabilist query system for meta-analysis of neurological studies.
 NeuroLang implements a Datalog query solver to interpret and solve relational algebra queries on large neuroimaging datasets.
 I worked on NeuroLang to optimize the query solver and to develop a web application for the project.
 <i class="fas fa-plus small-grey"></i> Contribution to open-source projects for the team
 <i class="fas fa-plus small-grey"></i> Code review and engineering support for phd students and researchers
 <i class="fas fa-plus small-grey"></i> Public presentation of the project, as well as contributing to research papers and white-papers